ramtung/senotes/planning/SmartParkingProposal.md

 ---

 #### **1. Executive Summary**
 Tech Solutions, Inc. proposes an incremental approach to developing the **Smart Parking Management System (SPMS)** for the City of Techville.
-This plan includes a fully detailed timeline and cost estimate for four feature increments, each delivering value to users while ensuring progress toward the final product.
+This plan includes a fully detailed timeline and cost estimate for three feature increments, each delivering value to users while ensuring progress toward the final product.
 The total project cost is **$950,000**, with a delivery timeline of **12 months**.

 ---